wasdee/thaipy.github.io/codewar.md

    - winning won't double your salery
    - it is not https://www.codewars.com/
    - these are silly problems, solved under distracting circumstances.
 Think fizzbuzz fight not project euler
-7. Codewar is an 8 Team single elimination tournament
-4. You can use any language you want
+2. You can use **any language** you want
 3. Qualification round everyone plays
    - A question will be put on the screen.
    - The first 6 individuals to submit the answer become team leaders and get to pick their team 2-4 others to be their team mates
-2. Bring your laptop
+4. Bring your laptop
    - You will think this is not for you
    - then you will see the problems and want to solve them
    - then you will regret not bringing your laptop
 5. 1 Device per team
    - yes you will have to talk to your team mates
    - the single laptop will be projected on the big screen with a font large enough for everyone to see
-6. First correct wins
+6. First to answer wins
    - Instant knockout
    - answer has to be computed and said out loud as the answer
    - if no team is finished in 20min the quizmaster maybe choose a winner, extend or declare a dance off
 7. Team's 7 & 8 will be picked from smug teams
    - A smug team is anyone from the audience who finishes before the teams on stage
    - This gives you a second chance to compete
+8. Last team stading wins.
+   - Codewar is an 8 Team single elimination tournament

 ## What are the questions like?